 - Stick to your goals until you achieve them.

-We thank psychologist and performance coach Kate Otte for her inspirational and educational ideas.
-These can help us be more productive and achieve our goals.
+We thank psychologist and performance coach Kate Otte for her inspiring and educational insights on motivation and success.